 That doesn't mean you have to put your bread machine back on the shelf, however.
 It just means you'll need to make some adjustments to the ingredients you use and the quantities you're consuming.
 Here are some tips and simple recipes for making low-carb bread at home.

 Bread Machine Tips

-Before you begin, read through the instruction manual of your bread maker.
-Add ingredients in the order suggested, whether liquids first and then yeast, or liquid, flour and then yeast.
-This ensures your yeast proofs properly, which is necessary for rising.
-Consider using yeast specifically designed for bread machines.
-This yeast is finer than traditional baking yeast and may help improve the quality of your bread.
 Don't be afraid to check on your dough when it's mixing or rising.
-Add dry or wet ingredients as needed to get the consistency you're looking for, soft and tacky.
-If using perishable items in your recipe, such as eggs or cottage cheese, don't use the delayed baking feature -- bake the bread right away.
-Bacteria may grow If such ingredients are left at room temperature for too long, ruining your entire loaf.
+Add dry or wet ingredients as needed to get the consistency you're looking for: Soft and tacky.
+If using perishable items in your recipe — such as eggs or cottage cheese — don't use the delayed baking feature, warns King Arthur Flour.
+Instead, bake the bread right away.
+Bacteria may grow if these ingredients are left at room temperature for too long, ruining your entire loaf.

 Vital wheat gluten, yeast, baking powder, salt and sugar substitute are also common dry ingredients found in a low-carb bread recipe.
-Ready-made low-carb bread mixes are available as well and contain a blend of low-carb flours, along with some of the other dry ingredients.
+Ready-made low-carb bread mixes are available as well — from companies like Bob's Red Mill — and contain a blend of low-carb flours, along with some of the other dry ingredients.

 Getting Creative With Ingredients

 Bread machine recipes also include wet ingredients, which add flavor and color and activate the yeast.
 Some of these ingredients are fine for low-carb diets — including eggs, butter, almond milk, whipping cream, water and sour cream.